baldm0mma/kouleur-api/README.md

 ## Project Successes

-THE FULL-STACK WORKFLOW: This is the API that is consumed by a front-end that we also created.
+THE FULL-STACK WORKFLOW: This is the API that is consumed by a front-end app also of our creation.
 It was a fantastic learning experience to design, create, and control everything from the PostgreSQL database to the design, function, and styling of the UI/UX.

 DATABASES - Learning first has how to design, execute, and populate a database was incrediblby informative.
 Seeing how the HTTP request/response cycle functions as the bridge between the FE and the BE was a very important learning experience, and will no doubt continue to inform how we develop both the FE and BE as full-stack software engineers.